 Output: All the changed files are now moved to staging.

 Git Remove Command

 The git rm command removes tracked changes from the Staging Area.
 It tells Git that the updates which were pushed to staging earlier with git add command, are not ready to commit.
 So on running this command, git just removes the changes from the staging.
-But the changes still exists in Local Repository.
-If you look carefully the output of the above image section 1.
-In this git gives suggestion to the user that the tracked file on staging can be removed by using git rm –cached <file>.
+But the changes still exist in Local Repository.
+If you look carefully at the output of the above image section 1.
+In this git gives a suggestion to the user that the tracked file on staging can be removed by using

 To practice the command, let's try removing the same CustomerData_IND.txt file, which was added earlier.